mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Further documentation of the ``diag_table`` file can be found in the UFS Weather Model User’s Guide `here <https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html#diag-table-file>`_.

-After running, the requested arrays will be present in the output files.
+When the model completes, the fv3_history will contain these new variables.

 SCM
 ^^^